What can acupuncture treat?

 When we look at your tongue we are looking at the size, width, coating, coating color and moisture on the tongue.
 We also look at the veins underneath your tongue.
 This tells us about your body’s ability to digest food, its hormonal balance, the circulation of blood (under the tongue), and whether you have too much heat, cold or dampness in your body.

 In the human body Qi manifests on different levels of our anatomy and is defined by its structure and function.
-Although there is a largely intangible and energetic aspect to Qi, which could be described as the electromagnetic force surrounding us, there is also a physical aspect.
-As Qi gets dense and compact it becomes more solid like compact molecular compounds.
+Although there is a largely intangible aspect to Qi, which could be described as the electromagnetic force surrounding us, there is also a well defined physical aspect.

 Yin Luo, who holds a PHD in physics, wrote an excellent in depth article explaining Qi and how it can be explained from a western scientific viewpoint: What Is Qi?
 Can We See Qi?